preloader icon

 St. Mary’s Food Bank St. Mary’s Food Bank of Arizona: Help Feed the Hungry

-The concept originated in 1967 when John van Hengel, inspired by a conversation with a mother reliant on soup kitchens and store dumpsters, conceived the first “Food Bank” at St. Mary’s Basilica in Phoenix.
-Funded with $3,000 and an unused building, van Hengel launched what would become a nationwide model, also founding America’s Second Harvest (now Feeding America) and the Global Food Banking Network.
-Referred to as “the father of food banking,” his vision continues to impact millions.
+The concept of food banking originated at St. Mary’s in 1967 when John van Hengel, inspired by a mother’s struggle with hunger, created the first-ever “Food Bank” at St. Mary’s Basilica in Phoenix.
+With just $3,000 and an unused building, he launched a movement that spread across the nation.
+Known as the “father of food banking,” van Hengel also founded America’s Second Harvest (now Feeding America) and the Global Food Banking Network, shaping a legacy that continues to serve millions.

 In the Sixth position in our research is:

-In addition to emergency and daily support, the organization also focuses on long-term recovery, life skills classes, and holiday-specific aid, such as Thanksgiving and Christmas meal distribution.
-By volunteering or donating, supporters help the organization continue its outreach in underserved areas, reinforcing The Salvation Army’s goal of “Doing the Most Good” in every community they serve.
+Beyond emergency and daily support, The Salvation Army also focuses on long-term recovery, life skills classes, and seasonal aid, such as Thanksgiving and Christmas meal distributions.
+By volunteering or donating, supporters help to ensure that The Salvation Army continues its outreach to underserved communities, staying true to its goal of “Doing the Most Good” in every neighborhood it serves.
+To learn more about how you can make an impact or contribute, visit their official website.

 Thanksgiving Day meal and holiday food boxes